evangraan/microservices-event-driven-kafka-python-ubuntu/README.md

 # kafka
-Note: replace localhost with the host of yoru kafke instance
+Note: replace localhost with the host of your kafka instance

 ## Installing
 For this prototype I run kafka on Ubuntu 18.04 (ensure JDK is installed):